Paytech vs. Fintech: Why Healthcare and Pharmaceutical Markets Need Both

 Unique to the specialty pharmaceutical market, ProXeclaim is a one-stop solution for creating and managing highly configurable programs that enable pharma manufacturers to provide a comprehensive offering that meets the needs of both pharmacies and patients.
 ProXeclaim capabilities enable dynamic pricing to the pharmacy, and when combined with copay offset rules, ProXeclaim provides the only solution that overcomes both pharmacy and patient cost barriers.
 The end result is increased prescription fill and refill rates and enhanced patient therapy adherence.

 - Seamless Platform Integration Using our API Suite

 Our API library provides a comprehensive suite of capabilities and enables our clients to seamlessly implement and control the entire program – or just selected features.
 As a fintech-as-a-service platform, ProXe360 can provide fintech capabilities to other B2B and B2C platforms, through both API suite and custom integration.

-- FirstView CEO Says Healthcare Innovation Starts With Elimination of Patient Billing Surprises
+- FirstView President Says Healthcare Innovation Starts With Elimination of Patient Billing Surprises

 - AmerisourceBergen Adds FirstView Financial to its Suite of Manufacturer Solutions